 The TAG recommended that the top priority of the programme should be to fully focus on reaching still missed children in core reservoir of the polio virus through continued improvement of operations and capacitating front line polio workers to reach and protect every missed child with the vital polio vaccine.

-“We will continue the momentum and address any remaining gaps in order to defeat the polio virus. it’s very important that parents are committed to protect their children from virus through repeated vaccinations each time drops are offered by our dedicated polio workers during these campaigns,” stated Dr. Rana Muhammad Safdar, the National Coordinator, National Emergency Operations Centre, Pakistan Polio Eradication Initiative.
+“We will continue the momentum and address any remaining gaps in order to defeat the polio virus. it’s very important that parents are committed to protecting their children from virus through repeated vaccinations each time drops are offered by our dedicated polio workers during these campaigns,” stated Dr Rana Muhammad Safdar, the National Coordinator, National Emergency Operations Centre, Pakistan Polio Eradication Initiative.

 “This is a good opportunity to stem virus circulation and develop children’s immunity enough to fight against the attacks of poliovirus,” Dr Rana further added.

 - Pakistan Super League 2020 (PSL 5) Fifth Edition

 - 2020 Indian Premier League – IPL 13

 - Want to Say thanks to BOL Entertainment for Pakistan Star

 - Pak Fans Smiling On Indian Cricket Team Batting – India VS NewZealand

 - Is the PTI-Government Here to Remove Poverty or the Poor?

 - Seventh 7th Team Pakistan Super League 2020 – PSL 5 Fifth Edition